What works?

 • Family, including those who have not been seen for a long time or who live far away

-• Friends, including neighbours, lost contacts and godparents
+• Friends, including neighbours and lost contacts

 • Workmates or colleagues